Lindsay Lohan Blows Instagram’s Mind In Plunging Black Bathing Suit

 Lindsay Lohan took to Instagram on Wednesday to flaunt her cleavage in a plunging piece of swimwear.

 In the video, Lindsay Lohan shows a shot of a male friend in the water with a gorgeous scene and blue sky behind him.
-She then turns the camera around on herself and puts her famous figure on full display.
+She then turns the camera around on herself and gives viewers a glimpse of her famous figure.

 In the clip, the Mean Girls star is soaking wet while wearing a black one-piece bathing suit with a very low cut.
 She waves to the camera as she showcases her ample cleavage and toned arms.

-Lindsay had her long, red hair slicked back behind her head as the damp strands fell behind her back.
-She also wore a full face of makeup in the video, which included darkened eyebrow, thick lashes, pink blush on her cheeks, and a light pink color on her pouty lips.
+Lindsay had her long, red hair slicked back behind her head, the damp strands falling behind her back.
+She also wore a full face of makeup in the video, which included darkened eyebrows, thick lashes, pink blush on her cheeks, and a light pink color on her pouty lips.

 Lindsay accessorized her look by sporting a pair of tiny earrings.
 She also wore multiple bracelets around her wrist as she enjoyed some fun in the sun for the outing.